Artemis-the-gr8/PlayerStatsExpansion/README.md

 ## Important Note about Usage

-For the placeholders to work, you need PlayerStats **version 1.7 or higher**!
+For the placeholders to work, you need PlayerStats **version 1.7.2**!

 &nbsp;